ostroproject/ostro-os/doc/howtos/building-images.rst

 enable them.

-Developers building their own images for personal use can follow these instructions to replicate the published Ostro images.
+Developers building their own images for personal use can follow these instructions to replicate the published Ostro OS images.
 All necessary private keys are provided in the ``ostro-os`` repository.

 To do this, before building,  edit the :file:`conf/local.conf` configuration file,